mhuntglickman/services-takehome/README.md

 # Assignment

 You'll receive this repo as a fork in GitHub.
 As you work through the assignment we ask that you follow a similar process to how you normally interact with GitHub.
 At the bare minimum we expect three commits (one for each part) so that reviewers can see your progress.
-Feel free to include additional commits, comments, and even unit tests to reflect how you would approach your day to day work.
+Feel free to include additional commits, comments, and unit tests to reflect how you would approach your day to day work.

 ## Part 1 - Create a Dashboard API Endpoint